JuMoKan/CCA175_Hadoop_Spark_Developer/excercises_hive/hive_ex_1.md

-# Excercise:
+## Excercise: Import hive -- select customers -- save as parquet

 Import customers table from mysql to hive.
 Get customers who live in Chicago.
 Save the results in HDFS /user/cloudera/hive_ex_1 as parquet file.

 ## Import customers table from mysql to hive